-- 1. Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every fifty hours of operation to help prevent it from rusting. - 2.
-Grease the clamp mechanism, loading arm, and side supports with a NLGI No. 2 grade lithium grease every fifty hours of operation. - 3.
+- Apply a thin film of a NLGI No. 2 grade lithium grease to the blade guide arm every fifty hours of operation to help prevent it from rusting. - Grease the clamp mechanism, loading arm, and side supports with a NLGI No. 2 grade lithium grease every fifty hours of operation. - 3.
+Grease the three clutch/brake handle pivots with a NLGI No. 2 grade lithium grease every fifty hours of operation.
+See - Figure 3-5. - 4.
 Oil all chains with Dexron III ATF every fifty hours of operation.